noahehall/theBookOfNoah/0current/languages/javascript/vue.md

 #### component options object

 - generally accepts the same keys as appData,
+  - child components do not have access to parent component properties/methods
+  - ^ you have to pass the data down from parent to child
+    - you can reference passed props in the childs appData via the property name, e.g. to assign a passed prop to a data property in a child
+  - ^ child components cant mutate properties owned by parent components
 - but can also use a `template` property if its not mounted on a specific dom element
   - `template: `<div>any html and vue directives</div>`
   - you generally dont want to use the `template` property, but instead use a buildtool to compile the template automatically